saelyne/hihc-2020/README.md

 ### Testing
 1. run `test.py` with `TEST_PATH` variable set to the path to your target video.
-- UAGE: python test.py --model ../output/hand.pth
+- USAGE: python test.py --model ../output/hand.pth